 Balm is a somewhat small town located in the state of Florida.
 With a population of 6,541 people and just one neighborhood, Balm is the 256th largest community in Florida.
 Much of the housing stock in Balm was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Balm economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Balm, where the median household income is $104,347.00.

-Unlike some towns, Balm isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Balm are a mix of both white- and blue-collar jobs.
+Balm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Balm is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Balm who work in office and administrative support (8.69%), sales jobs (8.51%), and personal care services (8.19%).

 Also of interest is that Balm has more people living here who work in computers and math than 95% of the places in the US.

-Balm is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Balm does not have a public transit system used by locals to get to and from work.

 The per capita income in Balm in 2022 was $41,257, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $165,028 for a family of four.